Financials at your fingertips: Crafting the request

 Financial Statement Request Sample Letters

-When it comes to making informed credit decisions, nothing quite matches reviewing a company's financial statements.
-Certainly not third-party payment behavior.
-It is through financial statements that analysts can evaluate profitability, access capacity to service debt, and compare the customers ratios to financial ratio benchmarks by industry.
+When it comes to making informed credit decisions, few tools are as valuable as reviewing a company’s financial statements—certainly more so than relying solely on third-party payment behavior.
+It is through financial statements that analysts can evaluate profitability, access capacity to service debt, and benchmark financial ratios against industry standards.

-• Defining the Documents: Be specific about the financial documents your require.
+Defining the Documents: Be specific about the financial documents you require.
 Typically, these would include the income statement, the balance sheet, and cash flow statements.

 Here are two request letters on how to request financial statements: